NATO: Iraq training mission

 In August 2004, during the Iraq War, NATO formed the NATO Training Mission – Iraq, a training mission to assist the Iraqi security forces in conjunction with the US-led MNF-I. The NATO Training Mission-Iraq (NTM-I) was established at the request of the Iraqi Interim Government under the provisions of United Nations Security Council Resolution 1546.
 The aim of NTM-I was to assist in the development of Iraqi security forces training structures and institutions so that Iraq can build an effective and sustainable capability that addresses the needs of the country.
 NTM-I was not a combat mission but is a distinct mission, under the political control of the North Atlantic Council.
 Its operational emphasis was on training and mentoring.
 The activities of the mission were coordinated with Iraqi authorities and the US-led Deputy Commanding General Advising and Training, who was also dual-hatted as the Commander of NTM-I. The mission officially concluded on 17 December 2011.

 Turkey invoked the first Article 4 meetings in 2003 at the start of the Iraq War.
-Turkey also invoked this article twice in 2012 during the Syrian Civil War, after the downing of an unarmed Turkish F-4 reconnaissance jet, and after a mortar was fired at Turkey from Syria, and again in 2015 after threats by Islamic State of Iraq and the Levant to its territorial integrity.
+Turkey also invoked this article twice in 2012 during the Syrian civil war, after the downing of an unarmed Turkish F-4 reconnaissance jet, and after a mortar was fired at Turkey from Syria, and again in 2015 after threats by Islamic State of Iraq and the Levant to its territorial integrity.

 Gulf of Aden anti-piracy

+In 2008 the United Nations Secretary-General called on member-states to protect the ships of Operation Allied Provider, which was distributing aid as part of the World Food Programme mission in Somalia.

+The North Atlantic Council and other countries, including Russia, China and South Korea, formed Operation Ocean Shield.
+The operation sought to dissuade and interrupt pirate attacks, protect vessels, and to increase the general level of security in the region.

 Beginning on 17 August 2009, NATO deployed warships in an operation to protect maritime traffic in the Gulf of Aden and the Indian Ocean from Somali pirates, and help strengthen the navies and coast guards of regional states.
-The operation was approved by the North Atlantic Council and involved warships primarily from the United States though vessels from many other countries were also included.
-Operation Ocean Shield focused on protecting the ships of Operation Allied Provider which were distributing aid as part of the World Food Programme mission in Somalia.
-Russia, China and South Korea sent warships to participate in the activities as well.
-The operation sought to dissuade and interrupt pirate attacks, protect vessels, and to increase the general level of security in the region.